Ham and Potato Soup

 How do you thicken ham potato soup?

 In this recipe, we’ve used flour and milk.
-There are also options below for a gluten free version using cornstarch and milk.
+There are also options below for a gluten free version using cornstarch (which is also – believe it or not – the secret ingredient in my heart thumbprint cookies).

 What to eat with ham and potato soup: